maxime915/glauncher/README.md

     (the JSON is hard to modify without risking errors)
 - [X] combined CLI
 - [X] Add build version to avoid version mismatch between the processes
+- [X] Avoid rewriting the configuration file if not needed

 ### Phantom symbols in fzf